FACTBOX-Britain publishes full list of Russia sanctions | Business

 FACTBOX-Britain publishes full list of Russia sanctions

+Bank Rossiya is a key stakeholder in the National Media Group which supports Russian policy which is destabilising Ukraine."
+Britain said Bank Rossiya expanded in Crimea after Russia's 2014 annexation and supported Russia's consolidation of the peninsular.
+"Timchenko therefore is or has been involved in engaging in, providing support for, or promoting any policy or action which destabilises Ukraine or undermines or threatens the territorial integrity, sovereignty or independence of Ukraine."
+Britain said Timchenko was "one of the most powerful people in Russia" and had close ties to Russian President Vladimir Putin.

-Britain published sanctions against five banks and three individuals, part of a package of measures in response to Russia's recognition of two breakaway regions of eastern Ukraine as independent.
+Britain published sanctions against five banks and three individuals on Tuesday, part of a package of measures in response to Russia's recognition of two breakaway regions of eastern Ukraine as independent.

-Here is a list of the individuals sanctioned and extracts of the published reasons provided by Britain's foreign office: Gennadiy Nikolayevich Timchenko
+Here is a list of the individuals sanctioned and extracts of the published reasons provided by Britain's foreign office: Gennady Timchenko

 Reason given: "Timchenko is a major shareholder in Bank Rossiya.
 Bank Rossiya is a key stakeholder in the National Media Group which supports Russian policy which is destabilising Ukraine."
-"Following the annexation of Crimea, Bank “Rossiya” has expanded its bank branches and provision of insurance and investment throughout Crimea and Sevastopol; and offers support to military activities and the formation of major transport links and cards that allow the public to travel easily around the peninsula."
+Britain said Bank Rossiya expanded in Crimea after Russia's 2014 annexation and supported Russia's consolidation of the peninsular.

-Igor Arkadyevich Rotenberg Reason given: "Igor Rotenberg is a prominent Russian businessmen with close familial ties to President Putin.
+Reason given: "Igor Rotenberg is a prominent Russian businessmen with close familial ties to President Putin.
 Rotenberg is the Chairman of the Board of Directors of National Telematic Systems (NTS)."

-"NTS is conducting business in the transport sector, which is of strategic significance to the Government of Russia, and therefore through his role as Chairman of the Board of Directors to NTS, Igor Rotenberg is benefiting from or supporting the Government of Russia."
+The eldest son of Arkady Rotenberg, the Russian billionaire businessman.

+"Igor now controls drilling company Gazprom Bureniye," Britain said.
+"The Rotenbergs are closely associated with Vladimir Putin."

+He was sanctioned by the United States in 2018.
 Here is a list of the entities sanctioned:

 Bank Rossiya Reason given: Britain said the bank is owned by billionaires with direct links to President Putin and has opened branches in Crimea after Russia annexed the region from Ukraine in 2014.